ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi1/update3.md

 The [Green Box] would have a different outline similar to
 [ Overview - Background Data - Data and Importance - Prediction and Interpretation ]

-Overview - A general background on CALCOLFI and their mission, as well as our goal involved.
+Overview - This is where the blue circle in the image is referencing to.
+A general background on CALCOLFI and their mission, as well as our goal involved.
 We would generate a story about how CALCOLFI was founded primarily with the focus on sardine, and we can use this thematic throughout by focusing on data and manipulations related to sardine.

 Background Data
 - Important aspect here would be spatial data analysis, good to visualize the region the audience should be focusing on.